D. J. Durkin

-Daniel John Durkin (born January 15, 1978) is an American football coach who is the interim head coach and defensive coordinator for the Auburn Tigers.
+Daniel John Durkin (born January 15, 1978) is an American college football coach who is the defensive coordinator at Auburn.
 He was formerly the head coach for the University of Maryland.
 Durkin began serving as the head coach of the University of Maryland football team in 2015.
 Following the practice-related death of player Jordan McNair, Durkin was placed on leave in August 2018.
 Matt Canada was named acting head coach until further notice.

 The University System of Maryland Board of Regents reinstated Durkin on October 30, 2018, instigating protests and uproar.
 University of Maryland president Wallace Loh fired Durkin the next day.

 Playing career

 A native of Youngstown, Ohio, Durkin attended Boardman High School where he was an all-conference and all-Northeast Ohio selection.

 Durkin played wide receiver and outside linebacker at Bowling Green from 1997 to 2000, and served as a team captain his final two seasons.
 He started a total of 33 games in his career and recorded 131 tackles, including 28 for loss.
 Durkin led the team in sacks in 1998 and finished second in that category in 2000.
 He earned a bachelor's degree in business marketing in 2001, and a master's degree in educational administration and supervision in 2004.